loykin/apirun/examples/auth_embedded/README.md

 This example shows how to embed apimigrate into your Go program and configure auth programmatically.

-It acquires a Basic auth token at startup using AcquireAuthAndSetEnv, which stores the token under the internal env key _auth_token.
+It acquires a Basic auth token at startup using AcquireAuthAndSetEnv, which stores the token under the internal env key _auth_token for backward compatibility and also under the logical name "basic" in .auth.
 Important: the library does not add any Authorization prefix automatically.
-Since this example uses Basic auth, the migration sets the header explicitly as: Authorization: "Basic {{._auth_token}}".
-If you use an OAuth2 provider, set it as: Authorization: "Bearer {{._auth_token}}".
+Since this example uses Basic auth, the migration sets the header explicitly as: Authorization: "Basic {{.auth.basic}}".
+The URL also uses the namespaced env: {{.env.api_base}}.

 How to run: